contributte/middlewares/.docs/README.md

 `AbstractApplication` adds a life cycle events you can interact with.
 There are 4 events:

 - `startup` - triggered when `$app->run()` is called
-- `startup` - triggered before the chain is called
+- `request` - triggered before the chain is called
 - `error` - triggered when exceptions is ocurred
 - `response` - triggered after the chain is called